guganabu/tmpkoppu/README.md

 ```
 store(data: any)
 ```
-It will return a promise resolved with `path` of the file.
-It can be used to perform further operations like retrieving data and removing file manually.
+It will return a promise resolved with `path` of the generated file.
+The path will be used to perform further operations like retrieving data and removing file manually.

 ###### Example
 ```